 26) Try a Poke Bowl at the Pura Vida Food Truck

 If you’re looking for a quick bite to eat while exploring the island, go find the Pura Vida Food Truck in Cook’s Bay!

 27) Visit Fare Tutava For Smoothies & Jams

-28) Stargazing & Astrophotography
+28) Go Stargazing & Try Your Hand at Astrophotography